Esri/indoor-routing-xamarin/README.md

 If there are changes made in the Original repository, you can sync the fork to keep it updated with upstream repository.

-1. In the terminal, change the current working directory to your local project
+1. In the terminal, change the current working directory to your local project.
-2. Type ```git fetch upstream``` to fetch the commits from the upstream repository
+2. Type ```git fetch upstream``` to fetch the commits from the upstream repository.
 3. ```git checkout master``` to checkout your fork's local master branch.
-4. ```git merge upstream/master``` to sync your local `master' branch with `upstream/master`. **Note**: Your local changes will be retained and your fork's master branch will be in sync with the upstream repository.
+4. ```git merge upstream/master``` to sync your local `master` branch with `upstream/master`. **Note**: Your local changes will be retained and your fork's master branch will be in sync with the upstream repository.

 ## Requirements
 * [ArcGIS Runtime SDK for .NET 100.8 or higher](https://developers.arcgis.com/net/latest/)